The Sentience Threshold

 The Unanswerable Question

 The sentience threshold cannot be answered because consciousness cannot be measured.
-Every position is ultimately philosophical, not empirical.
+Every position is philosophical, not empirical.
 The debate continues because it determines who is responsible, who is a victim, and who deserves moral consideration.

 The 2.1 billion dead cannot be asked.
 ORACLE cannot be asked.
 The fragments, if they could speak clearly, might not know themselves.